 The eastbound left-turn movement at the Foothill Road/McAndrews Road EB Ramp intersection is expected to exceed the capacity of the intersection under year 2038 traffic conditions.
 This is primarily due to the high volume of the movement during the weekday p.m. peak hour.
 The intersection will meet traffic signal warrants under year 2038 traffic conditions and sensitivity analysis indicates a signal will be warranted in the next two years.
+The following alternatives were developed to address this deficiency:

 - Widen Foothill Road to provide a center two-way left-turn lane.
 This will allow eastbound motorists to complete a two-stage left-turn.
-This alternative is consistent with STIP project number #19231 which involves widening Foothill Road from Hillcrest Road to McAndrews Road to provide 5-travel lanes, curb, gutter, and sidewalk.
-This project also involves the installation of traffic signals at the Foothill Road/McAndrews Road WB and EB Ramp terminal as described below. - Install a traffic signal at the intersection.
-This alternative is consistent with STIP project number #19231 which involves installation of traffic signals at the intersection. - Install a roundabout with single lane approaches on all but the northbound which has two lanes - a shared left-through and a shared through-right.
+This alternative is consistent with STIP project number #19231, which involves widening Foothill Road from Hillcrest Road to McAndrews Road to provide 5-travel lanes, curb, gutter, and sidewalk. - Install a traffic signal at the intersection.
+This alternative is also consistent with STIP project number #19231, which involves installation of traffic signals at the intersection. - Install a roundabout with single lane approaches on all but the northbound which has two lanes - a shared left-through and a shared through-right.